• About Texas Travel Talk

 6. Texas Hill Country Olive Company

-I’ve read numerous articles about the Texas Hill Country Olive Co. and was ecstatic that I got to visit and try out an oil tasting and lunch.
+I’ve read numerous articles about the Texas Hill Country Olive Co. and was ecstatic to visit and try out an oil tasting and lunch.
 Their balsamic vinegar is excellent, and I bought my husband a Father’s Day gift with three oils and one balsamic vinegar wrapped up in a lovely gift box.
 I can’t wait to give it to him.

 You can make reservations for a tour, walk-in during business hours, shop at the gift store, have lunch, and roam the orchard – no tour required.